The Dispute Resolution Review: Sweden

 There are three forms of class actions under Swedish law: private, public and organisational class actions.
 In addition to the specific requirements applicable to each of the three forms of class actions, certain general requirements must be met for all types of class actions.
 One such requirement is that a class action may only be brought if the action is based on circumstances that are mutual (or at least similar) for the entire group of class members.
 Another requirement is that the claimant must be deemed appropriate to represent the group of class members considering, inter alia, his or her financial conditions.

 When the Class Actions Act was introduced in 2003, it was predicted that approximately 15 to 20 cases would be initiated each year.
 This prediction has not come true.
-Instead, only approximately one to two cases have been initiated each year since the Act came into force and there is still no trend towards more class actions.
+Instead, only approximately one or two cases have been initiated each year since the Act came into force and there is still no trend towards more class actions.
 Many of the initiated cases have been settled and a number of cases have been dismissed for not fulfilling the formal requirements.

 iv Representation in proceedings